fieldtrip/website/workshop/practicalmeeg2022/handson_sourceanalysis.md

     cfg.channel = {'MEG'};
     data        = ft_selectdata(cfg, data);

-Next, for reasons that will become clear soon, we also select from the epoched data the timewindows just preceding the onset of the stimulus, from a time window between -200 ms and 0.
+Next, for reasons that will become clear soon, we also select from the epoched data the baseline timewindow just preceding the onset of the stimulus, from a time window between -200 ms and 0.

     cfg         = [];
     cfg.latency = [-0.2 0];